mattmiller/mattmiller.github.com/_posts/2013-04-03-a-product-failure-in-hindsight.md

 </p>
 <h2>Enterprise "Pivot"</h2>
 <p>
 Our minor amount of press got us a phone call from one of the larger MLSs.
 The meeting went well.
-The MLSs was very interested in our product.
+The MLS was very interested in our product.
 We scheduled a followup meeting and we were very excited for our first enterprise sale.
 </p>
 <p>
-We were able get phone calls with 5 other MLSs in the United States and Canada with only cold emails (and name drops to who we were working with).
+We were able get phone calls with 5 other MLSs in the United States and Canada with only cold emails (and name drops of who we were working with).
 3 out of 5 of the initial phone calls wanted a follow up.
 The other 2 were not a distinct 'no', but they were hesitent to be one of our first customers.
 </p>
 <h2>Coffee is for Closers</h2>